parallelchain-io/parallelchain-docs/docs/getting_started/installation.md

 # Installation

-ParallelChain client (`pchain_client`) is a command-line tool that allows you to connect and interact with the ParallelChain Mainnet. `pchain_client` supports both Windows and Linux/macOS.
+ParallelChain client (`pchain_client`) is a command-line tool that allows you to connect and interact with the ParallelChain Mainnet / Testnet. `pchain_client` supports both Windows and Linux/macOS.
 In this tutorial, we will provide you with step-by-step instructions on how to install and use `pchain_client` to transfer tokens, deploy smart contracts, and call contracts.

 ## Installation Instructions
 ---